 - Enter the size of the position you plan to take.

 - Click calculate, and our calculator will tell you the value of each pip.

 How the pip calculator works

-Our pip calculator uses up-to-date foreign currency exchange rates and the ask price of a trade to calculate how much each pip is worth for a forex trader in the currency he’s using to make their trades.
+Our pip calculator uses up-to-date foreign currency exchange rates and the ‘ask’ price of a trade to calculate how much each pip is worth for a forex trader in the currency your using to make your trades.

 Why should I use it?

-Spreads matter a lot for forex traders, who often find success simply by realising small profits on their trades when spread betting.
+Spreads matter a lot for forex traders, who often find success simply by realising small profits on their trades when use spread betting forex brokers.
 That’s why it’s important to know the precise value of a pip for your planned trade, so you know exactly the price you’re paying and what the spread on that trade means for your budget and your portfolio.